spritlesoftware/our-website/content/english/airport-management.md

   alt: "Everything is at your fingertips!" contents : ""
   bulletpoints:
-    - "No matter where you are in the airport, get notified and track the progress of existing issues under the incident management portal."
+    - "No matter where you are in the airport, get notified and track the progress of existing issues under the Fault Management portal."
     - "Track the utilization of your resources and task relationships to monitor the overall progress of the task using color-coded Gantt charts."
     - "The asset management portal helps you track and manage your purchases from creation of purchase orders to receipt of assets."
   button: